transitiverobotics/transact/README.md

 ### ShadCn
 This project uses [ShadCn](https://ui.shadcn.com/) project for components and [Tailwind CSS](https://tailwindcss.com/) for styling.
-You have a lot of beautiful components to choose from in the [ShadCn](https://ui.shadcn.com/docs/components/accordion) collection, you can find the instructions there, but as an example, if you need a Slider component in your app you just need to:
+You have a lot of beautiful components to choose from in the [ShadCn](https://ui.shadcn.com/docs/components/accordion) collection, you can find instructions on how to use them there, but as an example, if you need a Slider component in your app you just need to:

     npx shadcn@latest add slider

-Once it's installed (it just get's copied in the *client/components/ui* folder) you can use it like this:
+Once it's installed (it just gets copied in the *client/components/ui* folder) you can use it like this:

     import { Slider } from "@/components/ui/slider"
     ...